arthurnn/abilities/README.md

 #### Limitations
 The calculation above assumes that we are using UNASSIGNED INT, and not BIGINT.
 If we want to use a BIGINT that means our maximum deepth would be 45.
-If we want to increase the number of deepth, with a BIGINT, one thing we could do is instead of using the HEX function, we could implement our function that would take the id and transform it to a base 128 char, using ASCII table, and store that.
-Not sure how possible that would be though.
+If we want to increase the number of deepth, with a BIGINT, one thing we could do is, instead of using the HEX function, we could implement our function that would take the id and transform it to a base 128 char, using ASCII table, and store that.
+Not sure how possible that would be though, but that means that instead of only storing 4bits per char, we would be able to store 7bits.

 #### Why those IDs are so random?
 The only reason the IDs on that table are random, is because I wanted to push it to the limits and needed to work with big size INTs.
 In real life, that should be a normal AUTO_INCREMENT column.